Create a Query-Backed Data Source

 Note: When creating Hive or Impala data sources, the SQL Statement option is disabled.

-- If you choose Table, click Edit in the table selection box that appears.
+- If you choose Schema/Table, click Edit in the table selection box that appears.

-By default, all tables are selected.
-Select and deselect tables by clicking the checkbox to the left of the table name in the Import Tables menu.
-You can create multiple data sources at one time by selecting multiple tables.
+By default, all schemas and tables are selected.
+Select and deselect by clicking the checkbox to the left of the name in the Import Schemas/Tables menu.
+You can create multiple data sources at one time by selecting an entire schema or multiple tables.